RazorFlow/docs/src/content/php/guide/components/common/php_component_kpis.md

 ### Updating a component KPI

-If you wish to update the value of a Component KPI you can do so using the {{ linkApi("js", "Component", "updateComponentKPI")}} function.
+If you wish to update the value of a Component KPI you can do so using the {{ linkApi("php", "Component", "updateComponentKPI")}} function.
 Note that currently only updating the value is supported.
 Updating the caption and other parameters will be supported in a later release.

 ~~~